actris-cloudnet/dataportal-docs/api/data-portal.md

   - `humanReadableName`: Variable name in a human-readable format.
   - `order`: Number indicating the relevance of the variable for the product in question. `0` is the most relevant variable for the product.
 Used for sorting plots.

-**NOTE:** The list of returned variables is not exhaustive, only the variables that are plotted in the portal are returned.
+**NOTE:** The list of returned variables is not exhaustive, the products may contain more variables than listed.
+Internally this list is used for plotting.

 Example query: